Sick and Tired of Drowning in Depression? Turn the Tables and Be Happy I can't remember the last time I was truly happy

 An Asperger’s Guide To Dating Neurotypicals is out and hit #23 on the Amazon Hot New Dating Releases Chart.
 You can find it on Amazon and Kindle or get an autographed copy for the same price at the J.R.
 Reed Author website.

 Before I go, I belong to a closed Facebook group, Aspergers Life Support, run by some terrific people.
-There’s a link on the right or you can click on the words in blue.
+There’s a link on the right or you can click on the words in purple.
 If you have Aspergers or are a loving NT of an Aspie, I definitely suggest asking to join the group.
 They’re great people and have helped me on many occasions.

 Speaking of Asperger’s Life Support, I host a weekly group Mental Health call with rotating topics for Good Men Project and administrator Chris G. of the Asperger’s Life Support group will be my guest this Thursday night (Sept 13) at 9 pm Eastern/6pm Pacific as we talk about the benefits of online support groups.
 Please feel free to join the call and join the discussion.